chrisgervang/Clyde-Server/README.md

+MakerFaire!
 Raspberry Pi "Paperboy" Node Server
 ===================================

 This will NOT be pulled back into the main backend.
 It's a temporary solution to bridgeing local network Smart Devices with Clyde servers.